 Developing animal products without animal agriculture requires not only brilliant ideas, but also serious funding.
 That’s where funds like New Crop Capital and business leaders like Dan Altschuler Malek come in.

 Managed by Unovis Partners, New Crop Capital gives early-stage funding to innovators creating plant-based and cell-based meat, eggs, and dairy.
-The fund has backed dozens of new companies, such as Memphis Meats, Good Catch, Zero Egg, and Miyoko’s.
+The fund has backed dozens of new companies, such as UPSIDE Foods, Good Catch, Zero Egg, and Miyoko’s.
 Serving as Unovis managing partner, Dan focuses on deal flow, strategic opportunities in North America and Israel, decision assessments, and day-to-day operations.

 Dan has a deep interest in food, startups, and sustainability, as well as an MBA from Babson College in Massachusetts.
 He has previously established a snack business, started a restaurant, led a logistics company, and overseen a creative agency.
 In addition to being a board member at Zero Egg and Alpha Foods, he’s currently a mentor at Food-X, WeWork Food Labs, and Startup Bootcamp.

 What’s more, as a speaker at September’s Good Food Conference, Dan will share insights from his experience investing in plant-based and cultured meat.
 We sat down with him to get a quick teaser for what he has in store!

 Julia: Why are Unovis & New Crop Capital funding the shift from animal proteins to plant- and cell-based alternatives?
 Why is this cause a priority?